 According to the National Survey on Drug Use and Health, approximately 3.6 million Massachusetts residents aged 12 and over currently drink alcohol, representing 62% of the state’s population.
-Alcohol is the most widely abused drug in Massachusetts, with around 30% of Massachusetts residents reporting past-month binge drinking (defined by the consumption of five or more drinks on the same occasion), 1 and nearly 8% of Massachusetts residents reporting heavy drinking (defined as the consumption of more than 60 drinks in the past month).
-2
+Alcohol is the most widely abused drug in Massachusetts, with around 30% of Massachusetts residents reporting past-month binge drinking.
+Binge drinking is defined as the consumption of five or more drinks on the same occasion.
+Nearly 8% of Massachusetts residents reported heavy drinking, which is defined as the consumption of more than 60 drinks in the past month.

 The first, and often most difficult, step in alcohol abuse recovery program is detox.
-This is the process by which the body flushes out all traces of alcohol from your system, giving your body and mind time to adjust to functioning without alcohol before the start of rehab therapy.
+This is the process of flushing out all traces of alcohol from your system, giving your body and mind time to adjust to functioning without alcohol before the start of rehab therapy.
 Given the severity of potential health complications resulting from this process, detoxing should never be attempted at home.
 A professional alcohol detox center can provide the care you need is a safe and supportive environment.

 Many patients undergoing alcohol detox treatment will experience withdrawal, a dangerous set of symptoms that occurs when someone stops consuming alcohol after a period of heavy and prolonged drinking.
-5 Symptoms of alcohol withdrawal generally appear 6 to 24 hours after a patient’s last drink, with the most painful symptoms typically subsiding within the first week.
-Rehab patients may experience physical or psychological Alcohol withdrawal symptoms, which may include:
+Symptoms of alcohol withdrawal generally appear six to 24 hours after a patient’s last drink, with the most painful symptoms typically subsiding within the first week.
+Rehab patients may experience physical or psychological alcohol withdrawal symptoms, which may include:

 Landmark Recovery’s detox center in the Boston area provides medical detox services that allow you to recover in a safe and secure environment.
 Our clinical specialists provide expert care and around-the-clock monitoring, ensuring that you remain safe and comfortable throughout the entire detox process.
 While undergoing treatment at our Boston alcohol detox center, you will be closely watched for potential withdrawal complications such as delirium tremens, a life-threatening condition characterized by confusion, hallucinations, shaking, shivering, irregular heart rate and pressure, and excessive sweating.